Common choices given to children they shouldn’t have and how to stop the tantrums that go with them.

-When a tantrum arises, there can be many causes of it.
-One that is wise to routinely consider is that of the choice addiction.
+When a tantrum arises, there can be many causes for it.

-The Choice Addiction is a chapter in On Becoming Preschoolwise (affiliate link).
+The Choice Addiction is a chapter in On Becoming Preschoolwise.
 I find it to be highly valuable, so I am going to summarize key points from it here.
 It is chapter 4 and begins on page 65.

 Choice Addiction Explanation